Department of Mathematics and Statistics

 BA in Mathematics - Applied Mathematics/Operations Research Concentration

 Those majors intending to enter industry or other applied fields should consider the concentration in Applied Mathematics/Operations Research.
-Majors who plan to prepare for the actuarial profession should be certain to include in their programs Numerical Analysis and the appropriate courses in the School of Business.
+Majors who plan to prepare for the actuarial profession should include in their programs Numerical Analysis and the appropriate courses in the School of Business.
 Majors intending to pursue graduate work in applied mathematics are urged to take Real Analysis and Abstract Algebra.

 A. Foundations (34 credits)